-We acknowledge and pay our deepest respects to Elders past, present and emerging throughout the country.
+We acknowledge (healthinfonet.ecu.edu.au/acknowledging-country) and pay our deepest respects to Elders past, present and emerging throughout the country.
 In particular, we pay our respects to the Whadjuk Noongar people of Western Australia on whose country our offices are located.